vimukthisineth/TokenBasedAuthenticationAndAuthorizationWithSpringBoot/README.md

 # TokenBasedAuthenticationAndAuthorizationWithSpringBoot
-Token Based Authentication And Authorization With Spring Boot
+Token Based Authentication And Authorization With Spring Boot and JPA repository